Battle of Nahavand: Number of Arabs and Sasanian forces

-Following defeat by the Arabs in 639, the "King of Kings" Yazdgerd III was forced to abandon his capital at Ctesiphon.
+Following his defeat by the Arabs in 639, Yazdgerd III was forced to abandon his capital at Ctesiphon.
 From Mesopotamia, he withdrew into the Sāsānian homeland in what is now the southern plateau of Iran.
-There he was able to assemble an army to replace that lost at Qadisiya.
+By 642, he was able to assemble an army to replace the one lost at Qadisiya.

-At Nahāvand, an estimated 30,000 Arab warriors under the command of Nuʿmān attacked a Sāsānian army reportedly of ca. 100,000 men.
-According to Peter Crawford, the forces that gathered there is variously recorded as anything from 50,000 to 100,000.
-Mostly farmers and villagers, not veteran soldiers.
-The Sāsānian troops, commanded by Fīrūzan, were entrenched in a strong fortified position.
-After an indecisive skirmish, Nuʿmān pretended to be defeated and withdrew from the battlefield.
-Fīrūzan then abandoned his position and pursued his foe.
-The pursuit proved to be a major tactical error because the Sāsānians were forced to fight on unfavourable ground; the Sāsānian army, caught between two mountain defiles, bravely fought for two days and three nights, after heavy casualties by both sides, iranians were defeated by the Arabs.
-Both Nuʿmān and Fīrūzan died in the battle, and Persian casualties were said to have numbered about 38,000.
+At Nahāvand, Nu'man had an estimated 30,000 Arab warriors under his the command.
+The Sāsānian army numbered around 50,000-150,000 men, consisting of mostly farmers and villagers, not veteran soldiers.

 Battle

 Various accounts are told about Nahāvand and the early stages of the battle.
 According to some versions the Persian cavalry mounted an ill-prepared pursuit of the Arabs who retreated to a more secure location.
 The Arabs then rallied, before surrounding and trapping the Persian force.
 Finally the Muslim warriors assaulted the Sāsānian host from all sides and defeated it.